 This website is a work in progress.
 We will continue to update the contents.
 We invite your comments and suggestions to make this the best and most accurate possible site.
 This site is a not-for-profit endeavor and is supported largely by volunteer research.

 We are starting a new project for the American Abolitionists website.
 We will be adding a number of historic books on the anti-slavery and abolitionist movement.
 Many of these books were published in the 19th Century.
 These will include facsimile reproductions of the original texts of a number of books as well as searchable text.
-Some of the books we will be making available to download are: Henry Wilson's landmark 3-volume series, The Rise and Fall of the Slave Power in America (1872-1875); Horace Greeley's 2-volume set, The American Conflict (1866, 1868); Harriet Beecher Stowe's Uncle Tom's Cabin (1852); Frederick Douglass' autobiography, Narrative of the Life of Frederick Douglass, an American Slave (1845); Solomon Northup's Twelve Years a Slave (1853); and William Still's Underground Rail Road (1872).
-We will be adding numerous books to our downloadable collection in the next few months.
+We have already posted Frederick Douglass' autobiography, Narrative of the Life of Frederick Douglass, an American Slave (1845).
+Some of the other books we will be making available to download are: Henry Wilson's landmark 3-volume series, The Rise and Fall of the Slave Power in America (1872-1875); Horace Greeley's 2-volume set, The American Conflict (1866, 1868); Harriet Beecher Stowe's Uncle Tom's Cabin (1852); Solomon Northup's Twelve Years a Slave (1853); and William Still's Underground Rail Road (1872).
+We will be adding numerous books to our downloadable collection in the next few weeks.

 This project was created in cooperation with the Center for Jubilee, Reconciliation and Healing, Inc., Patt Gilliard-Gunn, President, and Rosalyn Rouse.
 The Center for Jubilee is a nonprofit organization in Savannah, Georgia.
 The members of the Center for Jubilee are primarily African Americans who are the descendants of formerly enslaved people from Savannah and its surrounding areas.
 The Center is planning a series of educational program and a historic traveling exhibit.